Glioblastoma Treatment Information

 Glioblastoma, formerly known as glioblastoma multiforme, is a type of brain cancer that develops in the astrocytes, which are small, star-shaped cells found in the supportive tissue of the brain.
 This type of cancer can develop anywhere in the brain or spinal cord, but is most commonly seen in the frontal and temporal lobes of the cerebrum.
 Because astrocytes are fed by a large network of blood vessels, glioblastomas tend to grow very quickly.
 However, it’s very rare for a glioblastoma to spread outside of the brain.

-Glioblastomas are usually made up of several different types of cells.
-This can complicate treatment.
-Because treatments that can destroy one type of glioblastoma cells can have little to no impact on others, oncologists must combine several therapies into a comprehensive treatment plan and carefully monitor each patient’s progress.
+Glioblastomas are usually made up of cells that can vary in their genetic makeup.
+This heterogeneity or diversity can complicate treatment.
+Because treatments that can destroy one group of glioblastoma cells may have little to no impact on others, neuro-oncologists must combine several therapies into a comprehensive treatment plan and carefully monitor each patient’s progress.

-At Moffitt Cancer Center, patients can receive individualized glioblastoma treatment from a team of oncologists who only treat cancers of the brain and spinal cord.
-Every patient’s treatment plan is collaboratively designed by several surgeons, medical oncologists, radiation oncologists and supportive care providers; additionally, each patient’s progress is reviewed on a weekly basis by our multispecialty tumor board.
+At Moffitt Cancer Center, patients can receive individualized glioblastoma treatment from a team of medical and surgical neuro-oncologists who only treat tumors of the brain and spinal cord.
+Every patient’s treatment plan is collaboratively designed by several neurosurgeons, medical neuro-oncologists, radiation oncologists and supportive care providers; additionally, a patient’s progress is reviewed by our weekly multispecialty Neuro-Oncology tumor board.

 The glioblastoma treatments offered at Moffitt Cancer Center include: